wildfly-extras/wildfly-jar-maven-plugin/examples/keycloak/README.md

 # [DEPRECATED] Keycloak WildFly bootable jar example

+WARNING: This example doesn't work with WF 27.
+Caused by missing JBoss module org.picketbox.

 The example `../elytron-oidc-client` highlight the supported way to secure a deployment using OpenID Connect (OIDC).

 Usage of the Keycloak Galleon feature-pack highlighted in this example is deprecated.